biscuut/SellChest/README.md

-# VoidChest
+# SellChest

-An customizable minecraft plugin for selling items placed in special "voidchests".
+An customizable minecraft plugin for selling items placed in special "sellchests".

-For a full description, visit [the spigot page](https://github.com/biscuut/VoidChest).
+For a full description, visit [the spigot page](linkhere).